 Chihuahua bite or Pitbull bite: Which is worse?

 As you can see from our findings above, a Chihuahua bite is definitely not worse than a Pitbull bite.
-Many sites and research papers have listed Pitbulls as causing the most death or fatalities due to their bite force.
+Many sites and research papers have listed Pitbulls as causing the most fatalities due to their bite force.

 Pitbulls always get a bad reputation, but we are here to say that they are one of the most loving and loyal dog breeds.